Pazhani (2008 film): Plot

 Karpagambal finds out that Pazhani is her brother and gets furious.
-She also sends him out of his job.
+She also gets him sacked.
 Now, Karpagambal finds out the real truth about her brother.
-A flashback is shown where Karpagambal and Pazhanivel's father, Meiyappan, had a concubine and Pazhani killed her at the age of ten.
+A flashback is shown where Karpagambal and Pazhanivel's father, Meiyappan, had a concubine and Pazhani killed her at the age of 10.
 He is then arrested and jailed for the well-being of his mother.
 As Karapagambal was unaware of the reason behind the murder, she developed a hatred towards Pazhani right from childhood.
 Knowing the truth, Karpagambal understands Pazhani and she tells him not to come to her husband's house and see her again.

 However, Jeevanandham has other plans now.
 He decides to divorce Karpagambal and marry Durga legally.
 Pazhani challenges Jeevanandham and tries all means to save Karpagambal.
 Jeevanandham stages a foul play along with Vaikundan, an unscrupulous moneylender.
 Everyone believes that Vaikundan confiscated Jeevanandham's house, following which Karpagambal is sent out of the house, but Pazhani arrives and takes Karpagambal along with him.
 Vaikundan cheats Jeevanandham and takes away his home for real, which shocks Jeevanandham.

 Pazhani plays tricks and makes Karpagambal as the owner of the export firm owned by Jeevanandham, as the business is registered in the name of Karpagambal.
 Jeevanandham is left penniless, and to his surprise, Durga ditches him and joins hands with Vaikundan.
-Jeevanandham realizes his mistakes.
+Jeevanandham realises his mistake.
 Finally, Pazhani kills both Vaikundan and Durga in a fight.
 Pazhani is arrested for the murders and goes to jail.
 Pazhani feels happy that at first he landed up in jail for the well-being of his mother, and now he is jailed for the well-being of his sister.